The run-of-river hydropower plant Werrawerk is located along the Werra River near Hannoversch Münden in Lower Saxony in Germany.

 Power: 3 MW

+The plant's three Kaplan-turbines provide a capacity of 3 MW.
 The yearly average electricity generation amounts to approximately 10 GWh.
 In addition, this site is the branch office for the run-of-river hydropower plants Werrawerk, Wahnhausen and Affoldern within the operational area Weser.